We are Year 1 at St Columba’s, happy to meet you. Take a look at the exciting things we are learning about.

 In year 1 the children read at school everyday.
 This is because at this early stage in their reading development, practice is key.
 The children re read the same book to develop their fluency and confidence and we ask that you do the same at home.
 On a Friday the children will have their book changed.
 Please read some of this book every night.
 Once you have read it all, start reading it again.
 You will notice they start to read faster and more confidently.
 As they do, their understanding of the story they have read will also increase.
 At this stage start to talk about what is happening in the story and why.
 What do you think will happen next?
 This will also increase their pleasure of reading and develop important comprehension skills.
 As well as the children practicing their reading at home, we also encourage you to read to them.
 Children love to be read to from books they are not able to read themselves yet.
 This is a great way to develop your child’s vocabulary and enjoyment of books, as well as understanding and communication skills.

+At St Columba’s Catholic Primary school we follow the government approve phonics program of Little Wandle.
 Phonics is taught in year 1 every morning however phonics comes into everything we do.
 In every subject there is reading and writing therefore the children are constantly using and learning phonics throughout the day.
 Phonics are the sounds (phonemes) that the letters make in words.
-They have already learnt the first 4 phases of phonics whilst in the Foundation Stage (nursery and reception).
-Now in year 1 we will be developing these skills further.
-In Autumn 1 we will recap phase 3 and 4, before progressing onto phase 5.
-Below are the phase 3 phonemes the children should already know, and the phase 5 phonemes we will be learning from November.
-There are also the phase 2, 3 , 4 and words they should be able to sight read (read without having to say the phoneme of each letter).
+They have already learnt the first 4 phases of phonics whilst in Reception.
+In year 1 we develop these skills further.
+In Autumn 1 we will recap phase 3 and 4, before progressing onto phase 5 in November.
+In phase 5 we learn the different ways some phonemes are spelt.
+We call this ‘growing the code’.
+Below are all the different ways we will learn to spell the phonemes we learnt in Reception.
 Please practice these at home to encourage fluency.